In-medium electromagnetic form factors of pseudoscalar mesons from the quark model

+At higher $Q^2$, however, in-medium modifications become smaller than the experimental uncertainties.
+Moreover, the discrepancies between different experimental and lattice data remain substantial, making it challenging to detect medium effects at this stage.
+More precise experimental data, such as those anticipated from future measurements at JLab, will be crucial for providing an accurate description of the EMFF in free space and for placing stronger constraints on the model.

+It is worth noting that there are also several model uncertainties that affect the EMFF predictions.
+From the QMC model, one key uncertainty arises from the quark mass dependence in the nuclear medium.
+If the quark mass decreases more rapidly in medium, the EMFF will also decrease more quickly, whereas a slower mass reduction leads to a more gradual decrease.
+Another source of uncertainty comes from the LFQM parameters, which influence the shape of the EMFF in free space.
+However, the main parameters, $m_q$ and $\beta$, are typically constrained to reproduce observables such as the mass, decay constants, and charge radius.
+As a result, model uncertainties are smaller in the low-$Q^2$ region but grow with increasing $Q^2$~\cite{Choi:1997iq}.

+Despite the difficulty in making precise quantitative predictions for the EMFF, the trend of a more rapid fall-off in the nuclear medium remains a robust feature.
+Furthermore, examining medium effects through the charge radius or the EMFF behavior near $Q^2=0$ provides a clearer indication of in-medium modifications.
+This behavior is consistent with the expected effects of increased interactions within the nuclear medium, which lead to an expanded spatial charge distribution of the pion.

-In this study, we have limited our study of the in-medium EMFFs to densities up to $\rho = \rho_0$, where $\rho_0$ is the normal nuclear matter density ($\rho_0 = 0.15$ fm$^{-3}$), since at higher densities, the pion decay constant may become negative, as already discussed in Ref.~\cite{Arifi:2023jfe}.
+In this study, we have limited our study of the in-medium EMFFs to densities up to $\rho = 1.5\rho_0$, since at higher densities, the pion decay constant may become negative, as already discussed in Ref.~\cite{Arifi:2023jfe}.